Maidenfan78/ChemFetchScanner/README.md

 3. If not found, the server searches Bing, scrapes a few pages and returns the best guess for name and size.
 4. The user is prompted to take a close photo of the item label.
 5. OCR runs on the cropped label to extract a name and size.
-6. The scraped and OCR results are shown so the user can choose or manually edit.
+6. The scraped and OCR results are shown so the user can choose one of the two or manually add Item name and wight/size/contents.
 7. The chosen details are saved back to Supabase.

 This cropped approach avoids extra artwork confusing the OCR and improves size detection.